 There was little understanding for the few survivors coming home in a world that was too busy, didn’t care, wasn’t interested or even had stolen from the deported.
 Societies where people once grew up had been confiscated or vanished completely.
 As an Amsterdam railroad worker said to a lady returning from a concentration camp: ‘No one invited you’.

 The children lived in a world of anxieties and sadness over lost family members they had never even known.
 An empty past.
 Somehow they managed to comfort eachother.
 Hammelburg describes their thoughts and loneliness, often humoristic dialogues, in a respectful, understanding and caring manner.
-He also writes about those who suffered under the Japanese occupation of the former Dutch Indies, the slave laborers on the feared Burma railroad where so many died.
+He also writes about those who suffered under the Japanese occupation of the former Dutch Indies, the slave labourers on the feared Burma railroad where so many died.

 To many readers this book is a real eye-opener on what happened right next to them.
 To the victims and their offspring it is regarded as a relieve that finally ‘someone understands’.
 The last line in the book reads: ‘We were not alone’ but emotionally for too many people the War never really ended…